sourmash-bio/sourmash/doc/command-line.md

 [the NCBI lineage repository](https://github.com/dib-lab/2018-ncbi-lineages).

-You can use `--from-file` to pass `lca index` a text file containing a list of files to index.
+You can use `--from-file` to pass `lca index` a text file containing a list of file names to index.

 ### `sourmash lca rankinfo` - examine an LCA database